 Alan “Stump” Samry started this blog as a place to combine who he is, a below-the-knee congenital amputee, with what he does, a librarian who assists patrons at the reference desk at the Fairhope Public Library in Lower Alabama (LA).
-Stump occasionally uses this platform to introduce his audience to leg amputees (biographical, mythical, fictional, and legendary) that he meets online, in books, and in person.
+It

-Alan has discovered that people are finding the site because they are searching for questions to Stump the Librarian.
+Alan has discovered that people around the world are finding the site because they are searching for questions to Stump a Librarian.
 He has tried to accommodate these searches by adding a Question and Answer page.